-IAI: None 7.7 Intercollegiate Sports II is a course for students who are members of one of the college's intercollegiate sports programs.
-These include: women's tennis, basketball, softball, volleyball, and soccer; men's baseball, basketball, golf, tennis, and soccer.
+Intercollegiate Sports II is a course for students who are members of one of the college's intercollegiate sports programs.
+These include: women's sports (basketball, softball, volleyball, and soccer); men's sports (baseball, basketball, and soccer).
 Students may earn a maximum of two credits for any combination of FWS 176 and FWS 177.
 Students may not enroll in FWS 177 without completing FWS 176.